AjithKumarR-Jeevan/AjithKumarR-Jeevan/README.md

 4. ExtensionTax.com (Form 4868, 2350, 7004, 8868)
 5. TaxGarden.com (Form 4868, 2350, 7004, 8868)

-Additional Skills by Self Learning:
+Additional Skills by Self Learning but not mastered/evaluated:
 1. Performance testing using Jmeter
 2. Penetration testing using OwaspZap and BurpSuite
 3. API testing using PostMan
 4. DB testing using SQL

-One of the long term goal is to master open-souce tool used for testing and implement in company to provide **100% Quality in 0% Investment**.
+One of the long term goal is to master most of the open-souce tool used for testing and implement in company to provide **100% Quality in 0% Investment**.

 In addition, Worked as an Internal Auditor for Jeevan Technologies India Pvt.
 Ltd. to get ISO 27001 certified.

+Reach me ajithkumar20101994@gmail.com

 <!---
 AjithKumarR-Jeevan/AjithKumarR-Jeevan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.